-Obviously if you are an agent you can keep more of the deal since you no longer have to contend with both the buying and selling agent taking half the commission each.
+Obviously, if you are an agent you can keep more of the deal since you no longer have to contend with both the buying and selling agent taking half the commission each.
 Whether you are the buyer or the seller you keep the 50% of the commission.
 This gives you a lot of leverage in the deal.
-Our hard money loan clients understand the power of financial leverage.
+Our clients understand the power of financial leverage.
 There are also some cons to getting your own license.

 Education is not cheap.

 As I mentioned, there are ways to get your real estate license these days, but they are not cheap, even online.
 Programs can cost in the thousands of dollars and there is no guarantee how long it will take you to pass the exam.
 You may also need to pay for test prep courses, tutors, and practice exams.
 Education takes time.
-Even if you are taking courses on line, there will be reading, study, memorization, and of course test taking.
+Even if you are taking courses online, there will be reading, study, memorization, and of course test taking.
 From practice exams to the actual real estate exam, there will be a lot of test taking.
 If you are not a good test taker, it can be stressful.
 Even if you are, be prepared to invest a significant amount of time in preparation.
 Plan accordingly and clear your professional and social calendar to stay focused.

 You would need to find a real estate broker to be affiliated with.

 Once you got your license, you will need to find an office, aka a real estate broker, who you will be working with.
 That, again, will require a time commitment.

 You can end up with the tail wagging the dog.